dionach/PANhunt/README.md

 ##Introduction

 PANhunt is a tool that can be used to search drives for credit card numbers (PANs).
+This is useful for checking PCI DSS scope accuracy.
 It's designed to be a simple, standalone tool that can be run from a USB stick.

 ## Build